NeuromatchAcademy/precourse/getting-started-without-colab.md

 ## OSX / Mac

-### Step 2: Create the NMA programming environment
+### Step 2: Create a folder for your python tutorials
 First make a folder where you'll keep your jupyter notebooks for the python tutorials.
 I'm going to make a folder in Documents called python-tutorials-2020.

 You'll need to open a terminal.
 Open the application named Terminal and navigate to the folder you just created using the 'cd' command. [cd stands for change directory] You will have to adjust this file directory location according to where you have placed your folder.

 `cd ~/Documents/python-tutorials-2020`

+### Step 3: Create the python programming environment for these tutorials

 Now we need to create the conda environment.
 [This blog post](https://heartbeat.fritz.ai/creating-python-virtual-environments-with-conda-why-and-how-180ebd02d1db) by [Okoh Anita](https://heartbeat.fritz.ai/@anitaokoh) is helpful for describing why we need environments when we program and how you create them.
 Below I provide instructions for the steps we'll take to create an environment for the python tutorials.